-• Application performance monitoring: Webmasters can use this feature to monitor the site's response time, request speed, and other golden metrics.
-When the response time of a service suddenly exceeds the normal range, the system immediately issues an exception warning.
-This enables the administrator to quickly locate and solve the problem.
+Application performance monitoring: monitors the key metrics of a website or service, such as the response time and request speed.
+If the response time of a service suddenly exceeds the dynamic thresholds, the system immediately issues an exception warning.
+This enables website administrators to quickly locate and solve the problem.

-• Server resource optimization: You can monitor the CPU and memory usage of the server.
-If the resource usage of a server continuously exceeds the preset threshold, the system automatically generates an exception event.
-This helps the team adjust resource allocation in a timely manner to avoid potential system crashes.
+Server resource optimization: monitors the CPU utilization and memory usage of a server.
+If the resource usage of a server continuously exceeds the dynamic thresholds, the system automatically generates an exception event.
+This helps you adjust resource allocation in a timely manner to prevent system crashes.

-• Application connection pool analysis: You can use this feature to monitor key metrics such as the query speed and the number of concurrent connections.
-When certain metrics of a thread exceed the normal range, the system automatically triggers an exception event to optimize program performance in a timely manner.
+Application connection pool analysis: monitors key metrics, such as the query speed and the number of concurrent connections.
+If some metrics of a thread exceed the dynamic thresholds, the system automatically triggers an exception event to optimize program performance in a timely manner.

-• microservices model monitoring: In microservices model, the interactions and dependencies between services are complex.
-This feature enables teams to monitor resource usage and response performance for each service.
-When an exception occurs in a service, you can quickly locate the problem to ensure the stable operation of the entire system.
+Microservice model monitoring: monitors resource usage and response performance of each microservice.
+The interactions and dependencies among microservices are complex.
+With dynamic thresholds, if an exception occurs in a microservice, you can quickly locate the problem to ensure the stability of the entire microservice.

 Prerequisites

-Application Monitoring eBPF is connected.
-For more information, see Connect an application to Application Monitoring eBPF and Manually connect an application to Application Monitoring eBPF.
+Your application is monitored in Application Monitoring eBPF Edition.
+For more information, see Connect an application to Application Monitoring eBPF Edition and Manually connect an application to Application Monitoring eBPF Edition.

 Configure interval detection